 The PCB trace thickness is the thickness determined by the designer, and it is one of the essential parameters in PCB designing.
 It is specified in the designer Garber files to prevent overheating or damaging the PCB.
-When the current flows or increases, the copper traces start heated and ultimately PCB temperature rises.
+When the current flows or increases, the copper traces start heated, and ultimately, PCB temperature rises.
 When the temperature exceeds the limit of the PCB, it starts getting damaged.
-Therefore, the trace should be thick enough to allow higher current passage without affecting the average temperature of the PCB.
+Therefore, the path should be thick enough to allow higher current passage without affecting the average temperature of the PCB.

 So how is the PCB trace thickness determined?
 The amount of current passing through the PCB is compared to the increase in temperature.
 The width that can handle the increase in temperature from the average operating temperature to the maximum operating temperature is the trace thickness.

 The task of calculating the trace width would be tiresome.
 Designers, therefore, use a PCB width calculator that provides the appropriate width for current to pass through without causing any damage to the PCB.
 The resultant thickness has broad internal layers due to the storage of more heat as the external layers transfer their heat through convection to them.

 It is recommendable to use internal trace width for all traces.

 Also known as FR-4 or FR4, Fr-4 stands for flame retardant, and the four indicates a class of the materials used.
 Fr-4 is a name, as well as a rating.
 It is used as a name during the manufacture of a PCB and the fiberglass-reinforced with epoxy-laminated sheets.
 As a rating, the Fr-4 is used to grade the epoxy laminate sheets as an indication of their quality.

 If you often deal with PCBs, you are likely familiar with the Fr-4 material.
 It is a popular PCB base material as it is the main ingredient used in the manufacturing of rigid circuit boards.